 All regulatory requirements for certificates issued to public safety dispatchers and records supervisors are specified in Commission Regulation 1011.

 All regulatory requirements for peace officer certificates are specified in Commission Regulation 1202.

-SB 2 creates the Peace Officer Standards Accountability Advisory Board with 9 members to be appointed as specified.
-The bill requires the board to hold public meetings to review the findings after an investigation made by the division and to make a recommendation to the commission.
-The bill requires the commission to review the recommendation made by the board based on whether there is evidence that reasonably supports the board’s conclusion that misconduct has been established and, if action is to be taken against an officer's certification, return the determination to the division to commence formal proceedings consistent with the Administrative Procedure Act.
+The Peace Officer Standards Accountability Division’s role is to review investigations conducted by law enforcement agencies and to conduct additional investigations into serious misconduct that may provide grounds for suspension or revocation of a peace officer’s certification.
+The division reviews grounds for decertification and makes findings as to whether grounds for action against an officer’s certification exist.
+The division reports its findings to Peace Officer Standards Accountability Advisory Board who hold public meetings to review the findings makes a recommendation to the commission.
+The POST commission then reviews those recommendations made by the board based on whether there is evidence that reasonably supports the board’s conclusion that misconduct has been established and, if action is to be taken against an officer's certification, return the determination to the division to commence formal proceedings consistent with the Administrative Procedure Act.